 This includes mental health (well-being and happiness), mental energy (brain fog and clarity), physical energy, and physical feeling (such as possible bloating, sleepiness, sleep quality, etc.)

 These first entries are your baseline.
 This is how you are doing right now.

-After collecting data for a few weeks you should be able to tell with more certainty what works for you and what doesn’t.
+After collecting data for a few weeks, you should be able to tell with more certainty what works for you and what doesn’t.

-Do You Need Supplements On Keto?
+Do You Need Supplements on Keto?

 There is something to be said for being a puritan and only eating whole foods, preferably organic as well.

 On the other hand, we can also live in this reality and realize that sometimes a little pill or a bit of powder in our morning milk can make our lives infinitely easier.